department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/design/h1-intro-text.md

 **/mental-health-care**
 - **H1:** Mental health care
-- **Intro text:** VA Pittsburgh health care operates one of the most comprehensive behavioral health programs in the VA.
+- **Intro text:** VA Pittsburgh health care operates a comprehensive behavioral health program.
 We are a regional center of excellence for Veteran-focused mental health care.
 Ask a care coordinator about treatment options suited to your unique needs.

+> Note: The second sentence promotes a unique specialty for this health service.
+It doesn't apply to all VAMC systems.

 **/minority-veteran-care**
 - **H1:** Minority Veteran care